yhirose/cpp-httplib/README.md

 - w/ SSL:               ?
 - w/ IOCP + SSL         ?

-The browser seems very functional with GET - need to test fully.

-The client cannot connect to the IOCP Server... something is wrong with the client.

-Adding IOCP to the client should resolve the issue well enough that it is solved for most purposes.

-I want to provide chunked encoding with IOCP... idk how yet.

-I really want a good HTTP/2 Server... this looks great to extend.

-I will keep working on this for a while, if it could do HTTP/2 and just simple requests and responses then it would be perfect for the login server and login client for my game!

 If I can pass most tests somehow I will do a Linux epoll implementation!

 cpp-httplib